Upcoming Examination Dates 2018: November 19 - 22

 After the deadline, you will receive confirmation of the date, time and location of the exam and any workshop that may be offered.
 One piece of photo-ID must be shown upon arrival at the exam location.
 Dictionaries are not permitted.

-Four to six weeks after the examination you will be advised of the results by mail.
+Approximately two weeks after the examination you will be advised of the results by letter.
 For many, a pass may be the last step in the registration process.
 For others, there may be additional requirements before registration is granted.
 Failure will require that the examination be repeated, with another application and fee submitted

 Most Associations feel that it is beneficial for applicants to have at least two years of work experience after completion of their formal education, before attempting to write the NPPE.
 To be eligible to write the National Professional Practice Exam, you must have an active membership number with your home Association.
 An exemption may be granted to applicants who have passed a similar examination in another jurisdiction or who have been registered by another Canadian Association prior to the implementation of the NPPE, but such applicants are still required to read, and confirm in writing, that they have read the Act and Code of Ethics, and agree to practice their profession accordingly.